cuba-platform/emailtemplate-addon/README.md

 - the **Export Report** button;
 - the **HTML Editor**.

 This type of creating template provides the ability to use HTML editor.
-You can design a template with different elements and set every element,  using the **Style Manager** tab and the **Trait Manager** tab.
+You can design a template with different elements and set every element,  using **Setting** panel.

 See more information about using the editor in `README` [for GrapesJs HTML editor](https://git.haulmont.com/app-components/grapesjs-addon/blob/master/README.md).